-To access a bank of faders within that layer, press the appropriate fader bank button.
-To switch all three sections of the console to the same bank level, press and hold one of the fader bank buttons.
+To access a bank of faders, press the appropriate fader bank button.
+To switch both sections of the console to the same bank level, press and hold one of the fader bank buttons.

-The specific channels which are contained within each Bank is defined in the Layout > Fader Banks display.
-By default, the Input channels will be assigned to Layer 1 on the left and right sections of the console.
-The different output channels will be assigned to Layer 2 and also to the upper centre section.
-Control Groups will be assigned to the lower centre section.
+The position of the banks on the worksurface is defined in the Layout > Fader Banks panel.
+By default, the Input channels will be assigned to the first banks on the left and right sections of the console.
+The different output channels will be assigned to the lower banks.
+Control Groups and Master fader will also be assigned.
 These bank assignments can be customised by the user and saved in a session at any time.
-Holding any bank or layer button down for a couple of seconds will switch all 3 worksurface sections to the same bank level or layer.

-1.3.3 Using the Control Surface .....
+1.3.4 Using the Control Surface.....

-There are two main ways in which all of the functions of the SD7 are accessed:
+There are two main ways in which all of the functions of the SD9 are accessed:

-- 1. The touchscreen display, which can be controlled directly using a finger, or by using the keyboard and mouse - 2.
+- 1. The touch screen display, which can be controlled directly using a finger, or by using the keyboard and mouse - 2.
 The physical encoders, switches and faders.